MyungWanPark/shopping-mall-frontend/README.md

 ## Features
-- Responsive Website

 - Auth(인증)
-  - Login, Register, Keep Session, JWTToken
+  - Login, Register, Keep Session (by JWT)

 - Product(제품)
   - Show products (by category, by search keyword, by All)